SumoLogic/sumologic-documentation/docs/send-data/kubernetes/collecting-logs.md

 :::

-## Send Logs Selectively to Multiple Locations
+### Send logs selectively to multiple locations

 This scenario differs from the previous ones by not sending all logs to Sumo Logic.
 If you want to send some data to Sumo Logic and some (the same or other) data to other locations, you need to disable default exporters.
-Set `sumologic.logs.otelcol.useDefaultExporters` to `false` and then set `sumologic.logs.otelcol.routing.fallbackExporters` to a list of exporters which are going to be used for the logs which do not match any of the routing table statements.
+Set `sumologic.logs.otelcol.useDefaultExporters` to `false,` and then set `sumologic.logs.otelcol.routing.fallbackExporters` to a list of exporters that are going to be used for the logs which do not match any of the routing table statements.

-In the following example, logs from `production` namespace are going to be send to production Sumo Logic exporter and all remaining logs will be send to default Sumo Logic exporter:
+In the following example, logs from the `production` namespace are going to be sent to the production Sumo Logic exporter, and all remaining logs will be sent to the default Sumo Logic exporter:

 ```yaml
 sumologic: